benckx/elephantchess.io/README.md

 Kotlin API to launch and communicate with chess engines running as system processes.

 The entry point is the `EnginePool` service, which is a coroutine-safe pool of engine processes.
-It allows multiple users to use the same engine process with different positions.
-For example, on [elephantchess](https://elephantchess.io), multiple users can play against the bot with different depths.
-Their queries are "queued" so multiple PvB games can happen concurrently (even though technically, at a given time, a given process is used by max one user, as the process is lockable).
+It allows multiple users to use the same pool of engine processes concurrently.
+For example, on [elephantchess](https://elephantchess.io), multiple users can play against the bot at different depths.
+Their queries are "queued" so multiple PvB games can happen at the same time (even though technically, at a given time, a given process is used by max one user, as the process is lockable).

-You can decide e.g. to run multiple engine processes of a given engine (by increasing `poolSize`) - with 1 thread for each (`numberOfThreads` option) - if you want to optimize for concurrency; or choose to run fewer engine processes - but with more threads in each - if you want to optimize for responsiveness.
+You can decide e.g. to run multiple engine processes of a given engine (by increasing `poolSize`) with 1 thread for each (`numberOfThreads` option) if you want to optimize for concurrency; or choose to run fewer engine processes but with more threads for each instance if you want to optimize for responsiveness.

-On [elephantchess](https://elephantchess.io) for example, each Kubernetes pod has an engine pool with one instance of Pikafish and one instance of Fairy Stockfish, with one thread each (so the engine processes don't use more than one CPU core and the rest of the app remains responsible, as each pod only has 2 CPU cores at the moment).
+On [elephantchess](https://elephantchess.io) for example, each Kubernetes pod has an `EnginePool` with one instance of Pikafish and one instance of Fairy Stockfish, with one thread each (so the engine processes don't use more than one CPU core and the rest of the app remains responsive, as each pod only has 2 CPU cores at the moment).
+It would probably be sensible to use a similar setup on an Android app, given not all mobile devices have a lot of CPU cores.

-It would probably be sensible to use a similar setup on an Android app, given not all mobile devices have many CPU cores.
+The `numberOfThreads` option is not used in the `EnginePool` itself, but is simply passed along to the engine process.

-The `numberOfThreads` option is not managed in the `EnginePool` itself, but is simply passed along to the engine process.
-In Pikafish for example, this command is `setoption name Threads value 8`.
-But you don't need to input that command yourself, as it's abstracted away by the `engine-api` library.
+In Pikafish for example, it's passed to the engine process with command `setoption name Threads value 8` (you don't need to input that command yourself, as it's abstracted away by the `engine-api` library).

-The engines are queries with [FEN notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
+The engines are queries with the [FEN notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation).
 In xiangqi, the starting position is encoded as `rnbakabnr/9/1c5c1/p1p1p1p1p/9/9/P1P1P1P1P/1C5C1/9/RNBAKABNR w - - 0 0`.

 ### Configuration